 - Chronic predominant back pain (for over 12 months)

-- Moderate or severe intensity (over 6/10 pain score)
+- Moderate or severe intensity (over 6 out of 10 pain score)

 - No previous spinal surgery